 7. Ask for feedback

 None of us are perfect, and there will be good and bad every step of the way, even regarding the project manager's performance.
 Being aware of personal room for improvement is an extremely powerful tool to harness.
 Especially if you are willing to take criticism from your team.

 As a project manager, your job is to ensure the success of the project.
 And remember that humans are at the other end of the project assignment.
 Asking for feedback is a great way to increase the chances of success and better your management skills.
 Knowing how to teach project management best practices to your team members will only improve your next project as well.

 8. Communicate the impact of project add-ons

 It’s good to practice Agile methodologies and sometimes saying "Yes" to every new project or task that comes up is tempting.
 However, this is a good way of getting yourself into project overload.
 Anytime you have a new request within your project, it’s your responsibility to show how this will affect your timeline or budget.

 9. Manage new agreements

 New requests often mean a change in the original project scope.
 If this happens, then it’s a best practice to have everyone sign a new agreement document.
-This will give the various stakeholders a clear understanding of the new scope of work and what the impact is to the overall project.
+This will give the various stakeholders a clear understanding of the new scope of work and what the impact is on the overall project.
 It also creates a documented agreement, so there is minimal confusion if deadlines need to be moved.

 10. Hold a wrap-up meeting